 If you were in a de facto relationship, you must apply for spousal maintenance within two years of separation (if you are late you have to get permission from the Court to commence your case).

-I can not thank Sarah Walker enough for bringing my family custody dispute to an end.
-The result was fair and the compassion and empathy that Sarah and her wonderful paralegal Nichole gave to me made the process much easier to manage.
-Sarah is extremely efficient and knowledgeable and her communication skills are exemplary, I only wish I had enlisted her assistance years ago.
-I am forever grateful to Sarah for getting me through this arduous journey.
-I highly recommend Sarah to anyone going through complex family law matters.
+I can not thank the team enough for bringing my family custody dispute to an end.
+The result was fair and the compassion and empathy that the family law team gave to me made the process much easier to manage.

 AH – November 2021